icoretech/chatgpt-retrieval-plugin-docker/README.md

 ## 🚀 Supported Vector Database Providers

-The build system creates optimized images for the following vector database providers:
+The build system creates optimized AMD64 images for the following vector database providers:

 [![Matrix Badge](https://github-actions.40ants.com/icoretech/chatgpt-retrieval-plugin-docker/matrix.svg)](https://github.com/icoretech/chatgpt-retrieval-plugin-docker/actions/workflows/build.yml)

 ## 💡 Usage

-The idea is to use these images as a base to further customize your running instances.
+The idea is to use these images as a base to further customize your running instances and to perform CLI commands via `scripts`.

 To pull a Docker image, use the following command: